-Discover . . . why you need to stop ‘trying’ – to start sleeping
+Discover why you need to stop ‘trying’ in order to start sleeping

 Take a moment now to think of all of the things that you have done or are currently doing to try and fix your insomnia.
-If you are anything like many of my clients you have tried most things to a greater or lesser degree and despite many not working in the long term, you feel compelled to keep trying because you are desperate and don’t know what else to do.
-If you are not sure how you might be controlling your sleep, here are a few examples…
+If you are anything like many of our clients you have tried most things (to a greater or lesser degree) and despite many not working in the long term, you feel compelled to keep trying because you are desperate and don’t know what else to do.
+If you are not sure what counts as trying to control your sleep, here are a few examples:

 – We try to control our lifestyles by cutting out caffeine and alcohol or exercising more.

-– We try to manage our level of relaxation by following strict winding down routines including baths, milk, CD’s and deep breathing.
+– We try to manage our level of relaxation by following strict routines including baths, milk etc

 – We try to manage our bedrooms by blocking out noise, light and even our partners.